OUR CURRENT PUBLICATIONS

 Community of Literary Magazines and Presses

-In addition to our biannual journal, our press publishes books of poetry with a special emphasis on contemporary poets in translation in order to allow our readership access to poets whose work, though honored and significant in their own cultures and countries, has yet to emerge in our English speaking country.
-This translation effort is ongoing and has included or is about to include such international poets as Benjamin Perèt (France), Joyce Mansour (France), Nicomedes Suárez-Araúz (Bolivia), Alberto Blanco (Mexico), Philippe Rahmy (Switzerland), Jacques Dupin (France), Kristiina Ehin (Estonia), Ana Minga (Ecuador), José-Flore Tappy (Switzerland), Karl Krolow (Germany), Hai Zi (China), Salvador Novo (Mexico), Eunice Odio (Costa Rica), Nora Iuga (Romania), Pierre Voélin (Switzerland), and Christine Lavant (Austria), Franca Mancinelli (Italy), Carsten René Nielsen (Denmark) and André du Bouchet (France), Salgado Maranhão (Brazil), and Riad Saleh Hussein (Syria).
+In addition to our biannual journal (Spring & Autumn), the books our press publish pursue a special emphasis on contemporary poets in translation in order for our readership to access poets whose work, though honored and significant in their own cultures and countries, has yet to emerge very much in English.
+This translation effort is ongoing and has included or is about to include such international poets as Benjamin Perèt (France), Joyce Mansour (France), Nicomedes Suárez-Araúz (Bolivia), Alberto Blanco (Mexico), Philippe Rahmy (Switzerland), Jacques Dupin (France), Kristiina Ehin (Estonia), Ana Minga (Ecuador), José-Flore Tappy (Switzerland), Karl Krolow (Germany), Hai Zi (China), Salvador Novo (Mexico), Eunice Odio (Costa Rica), Nora Iuga (Romania), Pierre Voélin (Switzerland), Christine Lavant (Austria), Franca Mancinelli (Italy), Carsten René Nielsen (Denmark) and André du Bouchet (France), Salgado Maranhão (Brazil), and Riad Saleh Hussein (Syria).

 Because we are open to submissions from all cultures, people and languages, we regard their investment of time spent submitting and creating to be very critical.
-We pride ourselves on answering every request, every order, every submission, every letter of gratitude and annoyance personally because we feel there's absolutely no substitute for that one-to-one exchange which can and should take place between an editor and writer.
-Building this bond emphasizes the importance such interaction can have on one's work and on one's publication.
+We pride ourselves on answering every request, every order, every submission, every letter of gratitude and annoyance personally because we feel there's absolutely no substitute for that one-to-one exchange which can and should take place between editor and writer.
+Building this bond strengthens the importance such interaction can have on one's work and on one's publication.
 We're indebted to all those poets and writers for making us what we are and for all the trust they continue to place in us.